skyvers/skyve-dev-guide/README.md

 reports, further reducing the need for SQL.
-In some situations using implementation-specific SQL is necessary for performance or to integrate with 3rd party systems and the Skyve API provides an execute method for insecure SQL, i.e. SQL which is not within the Skyve security architecture.
+In some situations using implementation-specific SQL is necessary for performance or to integrate with 3rd party systems and the Skyve API provides an execute method for unsecured SQL, i.e. SQL which is not within the Skyve security architecture.

 Remembering that schema object creation is handled automatically by